 The framework also helps you to align the results of our language tests with the language competency levels.
-For example: a score of 180 points in Cambridge C1 Advanced test is aligned with the IELTS test result of 6.5 points.
+For example, a score of 180 points in the Cambridge C1 Advanced test is aligned with the IELTS test result of 6.5 points.
 Please find a pictorial presentation of CEFR and IELTS and Cambridge Assessment scores aligned by clicking here.

 In order to get an idea of your language level, please try our “Test your English” quick test, participate in short level testing or contact us to receive guidance, click here.